laurent22/joplin/packages/server/README.md

 - Docker Engine run Joplin Server.
 See [Install Docker Engine](https://docs.docker.com/engine/install/) for steps to install Docker Engine for your operating system.
 - Docker Compose is required to store item contents (notes, tags, etc.) if PostgreSQL is not used.
 See [Install Docker Compose](https://docs.docker.com/compose/install/) for steps to install Docker Compose for your operating system.

-## Configure Docker for Joplin Server
+## Configure docker for joplin server

 1. Copy `.env-sample` (located [here](https://github.com/laurent22/joplin/blob/dev/.env-sample)) to the location of your Docker configuration files.
 Example: /home/[user]/docker
 2. Rename the file `.env-sample` to `.env`.

-## Test Starting the Server

-1. Run the following command to test starting the server using the default configuration:
+3. Run the following command to test starting the server using the default configuration:

 ```shell
 docker run --env-file .env -p 22300:22300 joplin/server:latest